in order to heal ms, we must first understand what kind of disease it is

-How to heal your MS goes far beyond getting a prescription.
+How to heal MS goes far beyond getting a prescription.
 It involves reviewing and transforming the core factors that caused the MS to be expressed in your body.
-In this first session of the series Creating Health, we begin to detail how to heal your multiple sclerosis by understanding what kind of disease MS is and looking at the core factors that influence the onset, exacerbation, and reversal.
-These core lifestyle factors are split up physiological factors, such as food, toxins, gut health, and lifestyle and psycho-social factors such as trauma, emotional repression, and insecure attachment styles.
+In this first session of the series Creating Health, we begin to detail how to heal multiple sclerosis by understanding what kind of disease it is and looking at the core factors that influence the onset, exacerbation, and reversal.
+These core lifestyle factors are split into physiological factors (such as food, toxins, gut health) and lifestyle and psycho-social factors (such as trauma, emotional repression, and insecure attachment styles).

-Watch below to understand what kind of disease MS is, and the psycho-social factors behind MS. To learn about addressing the physical factors, watch the other presentations of the Creating Health Series.
+Watch below to understand what kind of disease is MS and the psycho-social factors behind it.
+It is the first step to heal MS.

 Multiple Sclerosis is a Chronic Disease

+To begin to understand how to heal MS, we must understand the type of disease it is.
 Multiple sclerosis is a chronic disease.
-To begin to understand how to heal you MS, we must understand the type of disease it is and the best strategies in modern medicine to address its cause.
 Chronic diseases are non-viral diseases that have lasted for more than three months and cannot be cured by medicine.
-These are ‘lifestyle’ diseases and to treat them, we must address the lifestyle factors behind them rather than focus on just managing symptoms.
+These are ‘lifestyle’ diseases and to treat them, we must address the lifestyle factors behind them.
+Managing symptoms is not enough.

 “Cancer, multiple sclerosis, rheumatoid arthritis and the other conditions we examined are not abrupt new developments in adult life, but culmination of lifelong processes.” – Gabor Mate, M.D.
 “When the Body Says NO”